Admissibility and rectification of colored symmetric operads: Introduction

 Our first main theorem is a highly flexible existence criterion for a model structure on algebras over operads in a model category.
 This is a powerful tool for homotopical computations related to algebras over operads, such as the loop space.

-\theo (See Theorems \ref{theo--O.Alg}, \ref{theo--O.strongly.admissible}.)
-Suppose $\C$ is a symmetric monoidal model category which is \emph{symmetric h-monoidal} and satisfies some minor technical assumptions.
+\theo (See Theorems \ref{theo--O.Alg}, \ref{prop--cofibrant.strongly.admissible}, \ref{theo--O.strongly.admissible}.)
+Suppose that $\C$ is a symmetric monoidal model category that is \emph{symmetric h-monoidal} and satisfies some minor technical assumptions.
 Then any symmetric $W$-colored operad $O$ is \emph{admissible}, i.e., the category $\Alg_O(\C)$ of $O$-algebras carries a model structure whose weak equivalences and fibrations are inherited from~$\C$.

-Moreover, the forgetful functor $\Alg_O(\C) \r \C^W$ preserves cofibrant objects and cofibrations between them if $\C$ is \emph{symmetroidal}. \xtheo
+The forgetful functor $\Alg_O(\C) \r \C^W$ preserves cofibrant objects and cofibrations between them if $\C$ is \emph{symmetroidal} and $O$ is weakly well-pointed (essentially, this means $O$ is levelwise injectively cofibrant).
+Alternatively, the same statement is true if $O$ is well-pointed (essentially, $O$ is levelwise projectively cofibrant). \xtheo

 This admissibility result is widely applicable because its assumptions are satisfied for many basic model categories such as simplicial sets, topological spaces, simplicial presheaves, chain complexes of rational vector spaces.
 It does not apply to chain complexes of abelian groups, and in fact the commutative operad is provably not admissible in this category.
 Moreover, as was shown in~\cite{PavlovScholbach:Symmetry}, symmetric h-monoidality (and similarly with symmetroidality and symmetric flatness) are stable under transfer and monoidal left Bousfield localizations, which allows to easily promote these properties from basic model categories to more advanced model categories, such as spectra.
 The latter are shown in \cite{PavlovScholbach:Spectra} to be symmetric h-monoidal, symmetroidal, and symmetric flat.